-15. Plaintiffs bring this action on behalf of themselves and, pursuant to Rule 23(a) and (b)(3), as representatives of a Class defined as follows:
+9. Plaintiff brings this action individually and, pursuant to Rule 23(a) and (b)(3), as representative of a Class defined as follows:

-All royalty owners in Oklahoma wells (a) operated and leased by Cimarex Energy Co., (b) operated by Cimarex Energy Co. of Colorado, Inc. and leased by Prize Energy Resources, Inc. or Magnum Hunter Production, Inc., and (c) operated or leased by Key Production Company, Inc. that have produced gas or gas constituents (such as residue gas or natural gas liquids) from January 1, 2013, to November 30, 2023.
+All royalty owners in Oklahoma wells operated or leased by Prize Energy Resources, L.P., Cimarex Energy Co. of Colorado, Inc., and/or Magnum Hunter Production Inc. that have produced gas or gas constituents (such as residue gas or natural gas liquids) from January 1, 2013 to present.

-Excluded from the Class are: (1) the Mineral Management Service (Indian tribes and the United States) and the State and Counties of Oklahoma; (2) Defendants, their affiliates, and employees, officers and directors; (3) Any NYSE or NASDAQ listed company (and its subsidiaries) engaged in oil and gas exploration, gathering, processing, or marketing; (4) royalty owners who have already filed and still have pending lawsuits for underpayment of royalties against Defendants, including: Fortis Minerals II, LLC, Fortis Sooner Trend, LLC, FMII STM, LLC, Sooner Trend Minerals, LLC, and Phenom Minerals, LLC; (5) all royalty owners that expressly authorized in their leases the deduction of processing costs from royalties; and (6) all royalty owners to the extent their wells are both subject to the class action settlement in Chieftain Royalty Co. v.
-QEP Energy, No. 5:11-cv-00212-R, and the well was subsequently acquired by Defendants or any of their affiliates.
+Excluded from the Class are: (1) the Mineral Management Service (Indian tribes and the United States); (2) Defendants, their affiliates, and employees, officers and directors; (3) Any NYSE or NASDAQ listed company (and its subsidiaries) engaged in oil and gas exploration, gathering, processing, or marketing; (4) all royalty owners to the extent they have sued any of the Defendants for underpayment of royalties from January 1, 2013 to the present before this suit was filed; and (5) all royalty owners that expressly authorized in their leases the deduction of processing costs from royalties.